XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 • xs:time

-Let's use our library example again.
+Let's use the library example again.
 Example XML:

 <author role="Editor">Selim Yagmur</author>